brendanlo/express-jobly/readme.md

 # Jobly Backend

+Jobly is a job board for viewing companies and job posting.
 This is the Express backend for Jobly, version 2.

 To run this: